Verdier quotients of Calabi-Yau categories from quivers with potential: Localization of Calabi-Yau categories from quivers

 By definition, the maps $\iota$ and $\pi$ appearing in \eqref{tr_recollement} restrict to the perfectly valued derived categories of the same dg algebras, i.e., to modules with finite dimensional total homology.
 Therefore the Verdier quotient $\pvd(\Gamma)/\pvd(\Gamma_I)$ is equivalent to $\pvd(e\Gamma e)$

 The functors $\ell$ and $q$ restrict to the perfect categories

-\begin{rmk}The left adjoints $q,\ell$ do not descend to the $\pvd$ level. \end{rmk} This was explained to us by Dong Yang, and is proved below.
+\begin{rmk}The left adjoints $q,\ell$ do not descend to the $\pvd$ level. \end{rmk} We learned this argument from Dong Yang; we include a proof for completeness.
 The crucial feature is Calabi-Yau dimensional finiteness. \begin{proof}Suppose that $\pi:\pvd(\Gamma) \to \pvd(e\Gamma e)$ had a left adjoint $\pi_!$.
 Then the pair